ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 authors: ["Benjamin and Oliver Z."]
 ---

-Last Thursday the newly founded Softwerkskammer Jena launched with the first Jena Developers Meetup.
+On the first Thursday of April the newly founded Softwerkskammer Jena had its first Developers Meetup. ePages took the opportunity to be the event host and provide not just conference rooms and serveral workstation laptops but also free pizza, snacks, Club-Mate and some other refreshments for everyone.
-Over 30 attendees from a dozen of companies including the orga team around Jena followed the invitation to the Docker Party with an introduction talk and 3 workshops for all skill levels.
+Over 30 attendees from a dozen of companies from the area of Jena followed the invitation to the Docker Party and joined the orga team for 4 hours of coding fun from 6 pm until nearly 10 pm with an open end at the local pub, where the devotedly discussions lasted until 2 am in the morning.

-The ePages GmbHtook the opportunity to be the first event host.
+## Agenda

-Besides providing the conference rooms and sponsoring snacks, various drink - including club mate of course and free pizza for all, also serveral workstation laptops could be offered for doing the special workshop as well.
+At the beginning there was a short period of spare time for meet and greet and a brief introduction about the Softwerkskammer, its current distribution and helpful contact information followed.

-## Location and People
+Then the Docker Party itself launched!
+It consisted of an one hour of technological introduction talk with some short demonstration and and 3 workshops for all skill levels and some free time to network.

 Still to many sentences listing a series of items, topics.
 Enjoyed listening to talks and coding along in serveral prepared workshops for different skill levels.